Wolverine971/9takes/src/blog/people/creators/Casey-Neistat.md

     {
         date: "2003",
         title: "iPod's Dirty Secret",
-        description: "The Neistat Brothers produced a controversial video, 'iPod's Dirty Secret,' criticising Apple's lack of a battery replacement program for their iPod product.
+        description: "The Neistat Brothers produced a controversial video, 'iPod's Dirty Secret,' criticizing Apple's lack of a battery replacement program for their iPod product.
 The video quickly went viral, marking one of their first major public recognitions."
     },
     {
         date: "2004",